-"There is a pronounced regional imbalance in the assistance render ed by the IDBI.
-The Committee re grets that the share of the North Eastern region was almost negligi ble.
+"There is a pronounced regional imbalance in the assistance rendered by the IDBI.
+The Committee regrets that the share of the North Eastern region was almost negligible.
 It was around 1 per cent.
-Under a special programme of develop ment of the backward areas intro duced in 1970-71, the IDBI sanc tioned an assistance of Rs.
+Under a special programme of development of the backward areas introduced in 1970-71, the IDBI sanctioned an assistance of Rs.
 1,999 crores.
-An analysis $0f$ the assistance has indicated that the top 50 dis tricts of 245 backward districts as sisted by the Bank accounted for the bulk of the assistance and their share ranged from 69 per cent to 35 per cent.
-State(wise, there top dis tricts accounted for 60 to 70 per cent of the assistance to the States
+An analysis of the assistance has indicated that the top 50 districts of 245 backward districts assisted by the Bank accounted for the bulk of the assistance and their share ranged from 69 per cent to 35 per cent.
+Statewise, there top districts accounted for 60 to 70 per cent of the assistance to the States...."

 Similarly, it has also been pointed out that the North-Eastern region did not get the requisite share.
 As a matter of fact the North-Eastern region received around one per cent.
-The other two industrially developed States, Maharashtra and Gujarat, amounted for 32 Per cent of the total assistance of Rs.
+The other two industrially developed States, Maharashtra and Gujarat, amounted for 32 per cent of the total assistance of Rs.
 5391 crores by the IDBI in the last sixteen years.
-Therefore, Sir, the IDBI is the apex financing organisation through which sick mills and other projects are funded.
+Therefore, Sir.
+IDBI is the apex financing organisation through which sick mill_s and other projects are funded.

 Sir, as far as the State Finance Corporations are concerned, they also give a very dismal picture.
-Of the money that has been advanced to them, nearly half of the money is id arrears.
+Of the money that has been advanced to them, nearly half of the money is in arrears.
 This is a very disturbing feature for the economy.
-All the time

-[Dr. M. M. S. Siddhu] we are thinking of the gap, the uncovered deficit.
+All the time we are thinking of the gap, the uncovered deficit.
 Here is the money that you have advanced and if 50 per cent is to be wiped off, what will be the state of affairs of the economy where you want to generate more productivity.
 Sir, it says: The overall arrears in the repayment of loans advanced by them were to the extent of Rs.
-214.6 crores as at the end of March 1980.
-The Committee are very mucn concerned about the situation.
+214.6 crores as at the end of March 1980 The Committee are very much concerned about the situation.
 They desire the programme of upgrading of the State Finance Corporations should be put through early and good performance ensured.